A nightmare

-is a scary dream that is so frightening it completely
+A nightmare is a scary dream that is so frightening it completely wakes up a sleeping child and leaves him/her scared afterwards.

 They are quite common and usually harmless but by

-tricks you can avoid
+helpful techniques you can

-most related sleep troubles.
+most related sleep troubles

 Although more usual in toddlers and bigger